 Standard, On-Site PBX

-A PBX system routes incoming calls to the appropriate extension in an office, and to share phone lines between extensions.
-Many functions can be added to better suit a business, however, with the physical limitations of this technology every change or enhancement requires massive reconfigurations preformed by a trained telephone technician.
+A PBX system routes incoming calls to the appropriate extension in an office.
+It also allows businesses to share phone lines between extensions.
+Standard PBX users can add features and functions to better suit a business.
+However, with the physical limitations of this technology, every change or enhancement requires massive reconfigurations preformed by a trained telephone technician.

 The range of features offered by a PBX system varies.
 The price of the equipment and service required to introduce these features hampers their availability due to the high level of maintenance required.
 Primary functions of PBX phones include:

 - A single business number that gives access to all company employees and departments